TACC/filemanager/README.md

 1. Point your web browser to the directory the client was just deployed in.
 1. The client will run a grid-proxy-init if no valid credentials are passed to it from the index.html file.
 To avoid this, just copy a valid proxy file to the ~/tgup_filemanager/proxies folder on your computer.
-The TGFM will automatically discover it there.
+The XFM will automatically discover it there.

-<p style="border: thin solid red; padding: 3px;">NOTE: the TGFM is meant to be run as a client server
+<p style="border: thin solid red; padding: 3px;">NOTE: the XFM is meant to be run as a client server
 application.
-In the event the TG instance of the server is down, you can run it locally and point the client to it by editing src/org/teragrid/portal/filemanager/applet/AppMain.java and changing the value of the 'HISTORY_SERVLET' variable to your server location.
-If you don't do anything and no service is running, the TGFM will simply prompt you to run in "loner" mode and get the resource listing from GPIR.
+In the event the TG instance of the server is down, you can run it locally and point the client to it by editing src/org/XSEDE/portal/filemanager/applet/AppMain.java and changing the value of the 'HISTORY_SERVLET' variable to your server location.
+If you don't do anything and no service is running, the XFM will simply prompt you to run in "loner" mode and get the resource listing from GPIR.
 It won't necessarily be an accurate list, but you should have several resources on there you can access.</p>